finos/technical-oversight-committee/Readme.md

-# 📋  FINOS Technical Steering Committee
+# 📋  FINOS Technical Oversight Committee

-This FINOS Technical Steering Committee (TSC) is the technical governing body of [FINOS](https://www.finos.org/).
+This FINOS Technical Oversight Committee (TOC) is the technical governing body of [FINOS](https://www.finos.org/).
 We work in close collaboration with the [FINOS team](https://www.finos.org/team) and the [Governing Board](https://www.finos.org/governing-board) to provide technical oversight for the projects in the FINOS portfolio.

-The exact mandate of the TSC is still being defined.
+The exact mandate of the TOC is still being defined.
 However, at a very high level the intention is that:

  - The FINOS Special Interest Groups focus on the ‘problem space’, with their activities aligned the Governing Board
- - Projects focus on the ‘solution space’, with their activities aligned to the TSC
+ - Projects focus on the ‘solution space’, with their activities aligned to the TOC

-## TSC Formation
+## TOC Formation

-The FINOS TSC is currently in formation.
+The FINOS TOC is currently in formation.
 The following gives a brief overview of the process to date:

- - 13 Jan 2022 - initial concept shared with community, see [FINOS Technical Steering Committee [TSC] Request for Comments [RFC]](https://github.com/finos/community/issues/153)
+ - 13 Jan 2022 - initial concept shared with community, see [FINOS Technical Oversight Committee [TOC] Request for Comments [RFC]](https://github.com/finos/community/issues/153)
- - 21 Feb 2022 - TSC formation shared with community, [FINOS TSC Elections and Formation - Request for Comments [RFC]](https://github.com/finos/community/issues/162)
+ - 21 Feb 2022 - TOC formation shared with community, [FINOS TOC Elections and Formation - Request for Comments [RFC]](https://github.com/finos/community/issues/162)
- - 20 April 2022 - FINOS Governing Board approved the formation of a TSC on a trial basis (circa 6 months)
+ - 20 April 2022 - FINOS Governing Board approved the formation of a TOC on a trial basis (circa 6 months)
- - 21 April 2022 - call for TSC nominations from the Governing Board, deadline 29 April
+ - 21 April 2022 - call for TOC nominations from the Governing Board, deadline 29 April
- - 4 May 2022 - TSC announced at [FINOS All Community Call](https://github.com/finos/community/issues/183)
+ - 4 May 2022 - TOC announced at [FINOS All Community Call](https://github.com/finos/community/issues/183)

 Since then, the group has been meeting on a regular basis, with the topics discussed, and decisions we have made, recorded in our [meeting minutes](https://github.com/finos/technical-steering-committee/tree/master/meetings)

-## TSC initial focus
+## TOC initial focus

-During the TSC trial period we are pursuing the dual goals of:
+During the TOC trial period we are pursuing the dual goals of:

- 1. Create a viable structure for the TSC that will endure (e.g. election processes, voting, terms of reference)
+ 1. Create a viable structure for the TOC that will endure (e.g. election processes, voting, terms of reference)
  2. Provide guidance and decision-making input for a number of in-flight initiatives.

 With reference to (2), the following are likely areas of focus: